JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 ## Forming the Relationship

-Looking at the options for creating a relationship, there are two primary
+The next step in the guide is to form relationships between assets we own and assets we do not.
+Looking at the options for creating a relationship, there are two primary choices:
-choices:

 ```
 {